 Qatar possesses a great deal of opportunity for expats.
 There are so many positions opening up catering to expats in that the country is expanding a great deal.
 This is particularly true in the International Business and Educational fields.
-Qatar offers very impressive salaries, which can seem immediately appealing to expats; however, expats have to crunch the numbers carefully in order to ascertain whether living in Qatar will allow them to possess the lifestyle that they are expecting.
+Qatar offers very impressive salaries, which can seem immediately appealing to expats; however, before deciding if it is time to hire a company for international moving, expats have to crunch the numbers carefully in order to ascertain whether living in Qatar will allow them to possess the lifestyle that they are expecting.

 Additionally, there are several cultural factors that must be considered in order to ascertain whether Qatar is the proper choice for one’s expat experience.
 Be sure to consider the factors below when contemplating whether Qatar has everything that you are looking for as an expat: